US Navy 'excited' by prospect of better communication with China, but says more work needed

 By Greg Torode

-Admiral Lisa Franchetti, U.S. Navy Chief of Operations, told a media briefing during a visit to Seoul that it was vital to maintain open lines of communications between the two militaries to avoid "misunderstandings and miscalculations" that could lead to conflict.
+Admiral Lisa Franchetti, U.S. Chief of Naval Operations, told a media briefing during a visit to Busan that it was vital to maintain open lines of communications between the two militaries to avoid "misunderstandings and miscalculations" that could lead to conflict.

 "I'm very excited and I welcome that announcement," she said of China's agreement to resume telephone communications between theatre commands, something U.S. officials have been eager to develop.

-"These agreements were reached just recently, and we know that we have work with the PRC mil to do to solidify the next steps," Franchetti said.
+"These agreements were reached just recently, and we know that we have work with the PRC military to do to solidify the next steps," Franchetti said.

+Franchetti is making her first trip to the region since she was confirmed by the U.S. Senate on Nov.
+2 as the first woman to command the Navy and be a member of the Joint Chiefs of Staff.

 Her remarks come after agreements this month by U.S. President Joe Biden and China's Xi Jinping to resume military contacts that Beijing froze after then-House of Representatives Speaker Nancy Pelosi visited Taiwan in August 2022.